End-to-end auditable voting: Overview

 Classical approaches to election integrity focus on ensuring the security of each step individually, going from voter intent to the final total.
-Such approaches have generally fallen out of favor with distributed system designers, as these local local focus may miss some vulnerabilities while over-protecting others.
+Such approaches have generally fallen out of favor with distributed system designers, as these local focuses may miss some vulnerabilities while over-protecting others.
 The alternative is to use end-to-end measures that are designed to demonstrate the integrity of the entire chain.

 Comprehensive coverage of election integrity frequently involves multiple stages.
 Voters are expected to verify that they have marked their ballots as intended, recounts or audits are used to protect the step from marked ballots to ballot-box totals, and publication of all subtotals allows public verification that the overall totals correctly sum the ballot-box totals.
 Conventional voting schemes do not meet this standard, and as a result cannot conclusively prove that no votes have been tampered with at any point; voters and auditors must instead verify each individual step is fully secure, which may be difficult and introduces many points of failure.

 While measures such as voter verified paper audit trails and manual recounts measure the effectiveness of some steps, they offer only weak measurement of the integrity of the physical or electronic ballot boxes.
-Ballots could be removed, replaced, or could have marks added to them without detection (i.e. to fill in undervoted contests with votes for a desired candidate or to overvote and spoil votes for undesired candidates).
+Ballots could be removed, replaced, or could have marks added to them without detection (i.e., to fill in undervoted contests with votes for a desired candidate or to overvote and spoil votes for undesired candidates).
 This shortcoming motivated the development of end-to-end (E2E) auditable voting systems.
 These attempt to cover the entire path from voter attempt to election totals with just two measures: